Top 25 Examples of Neoclassical Architecture

 2. Trafalgar Square – London, England, United Kingdom

 Trafalgar Square is one of the most popular public spaces in all of London, and it’s filled with several incredible examples of Neoclassical Architecture.
 In the image above, you can see two Neoclassical buildings, The National Gallery on the left, and the Church of St. Martin in the Fields on the right.
 Both buildings feature entrances replicating various Greek and Roman temples found throughout Europe and the Mediterranean.
-The National Gallery was completed in 1838, and its one of London’s most popular museums.
+The National Gallery was completed in 1838, and it’s one of London’s most popular museums.
 It contains a vast quantity of paintings spanning centuries worth of art movements, including highlights by Jan van Eyck, Leonardo di Vinci, Titian, and Vermeer.

 Trafalgar Square is named after the famous Battle of Trafalgar.
 The battle was fought during the Napoleonic Wars, and it was a stunning victory for the British Navy over a combined force of the Spanish and French ships.
 The British commander who spearheaded the victory was Lord Horatio Nelson, often referred to as “Admiral Nelson.”
 Nelson died during the battle after he was hit with shrapnel, but he would go down in history as one of the English’s most important national heroes.
 Within the center of Trafalgar Square, there is a large Triumphal Column dedicated to Lord Nelson.
-The monument is a work of Neoclassical Architecture that replicates many of the Victory Columns constructed by the Ancient Roman Empire
+The monument is a work of Neoclassical Architecture that replicates many of the Victory Columns constructed by the Ancient Roman Empire.

 3. Palace of the Argentine National Congress – Buenos Aires, Argentina